 This is the MOST Important step in the whole process cause if your dough is not stiff enough or not kneaded well, you’ll end up with blotchy/moist crust.
 To make a stiff dough, here’s what we do:

-1. Add enough Oil to the flour mix, so that if you try make a ball in your hand, it binds well. (pic above).
+1. Add enough Oil to the flour mix, so that if you try making a ball in your hand, it binds well. (pic above).

 2. Add chilled water.